CrashNBurn1337/NetworkScanner/README.md

 Problems - sometimes you have to search for more than once to get perfect results.

 other pre-requisites:
+scapy.all
-scapy.all  --   sudo apt-get install python3-scapy
+cmd > sudo apt-get install python3-scapy

 usage: